TomareUtsuZo/black_Jack_Fletcher.01/TEST_PLANNING.md

 - Keep test documentation current

 ---
-Note: This test plan should evolve with the project.
-Add new test cases as features are added and update existing tests as requirements change.
+Note: This test plan evolves with the project.
+Tests are implemented as features are developed, following the "when defined" triggers noted in the planned tests.